googlearchive/friendlypix/web/README.md

   </script>
   ```

-> If the `storageBucket` value is empty you've hit a bug.
-Just close the window and click the  **WEB SETUP** button again and you should get it.

 ## Update the app with your firebase project

 1. In root of the site, locate the **index.html** file and replace the text below with the snippet you copied above: